Skip to content

 4. Extract revealed claims into the verified payload

-Key Binding JWT (KB-JWT) Hash
+Key Binding JWT (KB-JWT) hash

 The KB-JWT contains an sd_hash claim that binds it to a specific SD-JWT presentation.